 The Japanese quince produces tangled thorny branches that are gray-brown in color.
 The leaves are dark green and coarsely-toothed, growing 1 to 2 inches in length.
 In winter, the leaves wither and usually fall off, although dried leaves may cling to the branches throughout the winter.

-In the autumn, small apple shaped fruits come forth.
+In the autumn, the tree bears small apple-shaped fruits.
 The fruit is green to yellow and very hard, making it difficult to eat in the raw state.
 Fruit that has been cooked or softened by a frost can be eaten.
-More often, the fruit is used to create jelly, preserves or combined with apples to make a pie.
+More often, the fruit is used to create jelly, preserves, or combined with apples to make a pie.

 Japanese quince is well suited for use as a low hedge or barrier plant.
-They can be trained to grow on a trellis or espaliered to a wall.
+It can be trained to grow on a trellis or espaliered, which is grown along a wall or frame.
 Garden borders or specimen planting are another possible use for this species.

 In winter, branches with formed flower buds may be cut and taken indoors to force blooming.
 This makes for an attractive winter floral arrangement.